FireDragon9/FireDragon9/README.md

 🐉: I'm a Software Engineering student at Universidade de Mogi das Cruzes and Computer Science self-taught at Universidade Brasileira Livre!

   My main goal is to be a Graphics Programmer and make Game Engines!
+  I Also have a HUGE interest in Cybersecurity!
 --------------------------------------------------------------------------------------------------------------------------------------

 👾: I'm also a console enthusiast.
 Not only the games, but the hardware it self!